Eris, Greek goddess of discord, throwing the golden apple at the wedding of Peleus and Thetis

 The Children of Eris: A Greek Map of Human Suffering

-Hesiod gave discord fourteen children.
+Hesiod gave discord more than a dozen children.
 Not one of them was random.

 1. Hesiod.
 Theogony.
 In Hesiod: Theogony, Works and Days, Shield.
 Translated by Apostolos N. Athanassakis.
 2nd ed.
 Johns Hopkins University Press, 2004.